Zero Trust for

 04

-Use GAT Flow to automate lifecycle events and GAT Unlock to ensure every sensitive admin action requires approval.
+Use GAT Flow to automate user lifecycle management and GAT Unlock to require approval for sensitive administrative actions.

 Zero Trust in Google Workspace

-What is Zero Trust security in the context of Google Workspace?
+What is Zero Trust security in Google Workspace?

-Does Google Workspace have built-in Zero Trust controls?
+Does Google Workspace include built in Zero Trust controls?

-How do I detect Shadow IT in Google Workspace?
+How do I implement Zero Trust in Google Workspace?

 Zero Trust in Google Workspace: What It Actually Means for Admins